-convenient location on the main highway network with good road connections especially to the A61 and M1 motorway result in a significant and growing amount of vehicular traffic.
+road connections especially to the A61 and M1 motorway result in a significant and growing amount of vehicular traffic.
 The town's transport infrastructure is struggling to cope with the levels of vehicular traffic that use it.
 The road network has developed over many centuries and is simply not designed for, nor suited to, the amount of vehicular traffic, including HGVs, using it.
 This is especially true of the roads and footpaths in the older parts of the town which are often narrow with no or limited parking provision.
 At the same time, industrial units and large supermarkets require goods deliveries via HGV.
 Vehicle speeds are also perceived to be high.

-While it is recognised that there has been some investment in the transport infrastructure, there is concern that this (while welcomed) is insufficient to address and keep up with the town's transport needs and priorities.
+83. While it is recognised that there has been some investment in the transport infrastructure, there is concern that this (while welcomed)

+is insufficient to address and keep up with the town's transport needs and priorities.
 In addition, there is a strong wish that any new developments should ensure that any transport impacts are identified and addressed at the earliest opportunity.
 Consultation particularly identifies the following areas likely to be negatively impacted by further development:

-• Conflict between pedestrians and vehicles along High Street and Church Street.
+- Conflict between pedestrians and vehicles along High Street and Church Street

-• Junction of Callywhite Lane, Green Lane and Chesterfield Road.
+- Junction of Callywhite Lane,

+Green Lane and Chesterfield Road

-- Junction of Stubley Lane
+- Junction of Stubley Lane and Stubley Hollow

-- and Stubley Hollow.

-- Sheffield Road (Bowshaw).
+- Sheffield Road (Bowshaw)

-- Hallowes Lane.
+- Hallowes Lane

-- Snape Hill Lane.
+- Snape Hill Lane

-- Chesterfield Road.
+- Chesterfield Road

-- Eckington Road.
+- Eckington Road

-In addition, speeding is an issue across the town.
+In addition, speeding is an issue across the Town.

-POLICY T&A 1: HIGHWAYS
+■ POLICY T&A 1: HIGHWAYS

-New developments which involve the provision of new highways must meet the following design criteria, they should:
+New developments which involve alterations to existing highways and the provision of new highways must meet the following design criteria:

-a) provide suitable measures to accommodate all traffic;

-b) integrate appropriate traffic calming measures within the development; c) deliver a high level of security and safety by, for example, providing good visibility; and d) limit the need to cross the carriageway and make routes accessible to wheelchair users, and other people with access problems or pushchairs.
+- a). to provide suitable measures to accommodate all traffic: - b). to improve the safety and attractiveness of the street scene; and - c). to integrate appropriate traffic calming measures within the development: - d). deliver a high level of security and safety by, for example, providing adequate street lighting and good visibility; - e). high quality design through, for example, street furniture; and - f). limit the need to cross the carriageway and make routes accessible to wheelchair users, and other people with access problems or pushchairs.

-T&A2: TRAFFIC MANAGEMENT
+■ T&A2: TRAFFIC MANAGEMENT

-Traffic management measures that improve vehicular and road pedestrian safety will be encouraged, particularly where road safety issues have been identified locally
+Traffic management measures that improve vehicular and road pedestrian safety will be encouraged, particularly where road safety issues have been identified locally, such as

-• Conflict between pedestrians and vehicles along High Street and Church Street.
+- Along High Street and Church Street; - Junction of Callywhite Lane,

-Junction of Callywhite Lane, Green Lane and Chesterfield Road.Junction of Stubley Lane and
+Green Lane and Chesterfield Road;

-- Stubley Hollow.
+- Junction of Stubley Lane and Stubley Hollow;

-- Sheffield Road (Bowshaw).
+- Sheffield Road (Bowshaw);

-- Hallowes Lane.
+- Hallowes Lane:

-- Snape Hill Lane.
+- Snape Hill Lane;

-- · Chesterfield Road.
+- Chesterfield Road;

-- Eckington Road.
+- Eckington Road;

-- Speeding across the town.
+- Speeding in the town;

-Development which would affect any of the areas highlighted above in terms of road and pedestrian safety should especially demonstrate appropriate safety improvements.
+Development which would affect any of the areas highlighted below in terms of road and pedestrian safety should especially demonstrate appropriate safety improvements.